 Like many other clubs, Bicester Gliding Centre uses the dependable K13 as its basic trainer and now owns five of these aircraft.
 These dual-control two-seater gliders are the workhorses on many airfields, perfect for first timers and those just going solo.
 We also have three single-seaters for solo pilots: a Ka8 and two Astir Cs.

 Through the generosity of our club members, some privately owned gliders are available for use.
 Details of these are available at the Club, including the experience level required to fly these gliders.
 In particular, BGC sometimes has the use of the gliders owned by Oxford University Gliding Club (who we pay whenever we use their aircraft).
 Their K21 glass-fibre two-seat trainer and Astir occasionally supplement our own gliders when we are busy.

 The two-seater K13 (the top first three images) has a tubular steel frame fuselage of great strength, which then has wooden battens placed over this to give it a more streamlined shape.
 These are then covered on canvas to keep the weight down.
 The wings have a wooden spar with wooden formers to give it its general shape, and have a plywood leading edge for a more accurately shaped aerofoil.
 These aircraft are designed to withstand loads of +5.5g and -2.5g with ease.

-We have five of these gliders (CCZ, HMV, JXM, HAL and KKR), thus enabling several beginners to undergo training at the same time.
+We have four of these gliders (CCZ, JXM, HAL and KKR), thus enabling several beginners to undergo training at the same time.